Threat Modeling in AI and LLMs: Key Risks & Strategies

 min read

-Attacks like prompt injection, model inversion, and data leakage bypass many of the safeguards designed for traditional applications.
+Generative AI and LLMs can be manipulated using methods like prompt injection, model inversion, and data leakage — bypassing many safeguards built for traditional software.

 What Is Threat Modeling in the Context of AI and LLMs?